 - September: 37% of named storms have occurred in September--the peak month for hurricane activity.
 (The summit of that peak falls on September 10.)

 October: 21% of named storms have occurred during the month of October.

 Those areas most likely to produce storms include the southern Gulf of Mexico, the Straits of Florida, and the middle Atlantic.
 Storms generally track north/northeastward along the Eastern Seaboard and into Atlantic Canada.

 November: 6% of named storms have formed in November.

 November storms are likely to originate in the northern Caribbean and track westward out into the open Atlantic.

 - December: Less than 1% of named storms have occurred during the month of December.

-The above information is helpful during the early stages of vacation planning.
-On the next page, we'll explore what can be done closer to departure to help save your vacation.
+The above information is helpful during the early stages of vacation planning, but what if your bags are already packed?
+On the next page, we'll explore what last-minute actions you can take to help save your vacation.